kaaninan/BAUV-Maps/USAGE.md

 ### Edit Maps and styles

 You can edit the maps and styles in the ```src/tileserver/tilesets``` and ```src/tileserver/styles``` folder.

+*Note: With current configuration, styles are used on frontend side.
+If you want to use styles on backend side, you need to edit the ```src/tileserver/config.json``` file.
+But IP address of the server should be known before building the docker image.*

 ### Adding Nautical Maps